 Gas operation or 230 V electrical operation is used for hot water preparation.
 The water temperature can be set to 40 °C or 60 °C. With gas operation the water is heated at the lowest burner setting.
 Once the water temperature is reached, the burner switches off.
-Depending on the fuse protection at the camping site, power of 900 W (3.9 A) or setting the unit automatically selects electrical operation.
+Depending on the fuse protection at the camping site, power of 900 W (3.9 A) or 1800 W (7.8 A) can be manually selected for electrical operation.
+Mixed operation is not possible.
+With this setting the unit automatically selects electrical operation.
 The gas burner is not enabled.